 Get a monitor and contribute air quality data in your city.Become a contributor

 |1||Krasnoyarsk, Krasnoyarsk Krai|

 |5||Breeeth!
 Klinskaya 6|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Moscow is currently 4.2 times the WHO annual air quality guideline value
+PM2.5 concentration in Moscow air currently meets the WHO annual air quality guideline value

 Good 16 US AQI

 |Tuesday, Feb 14|

 Good 34 US AQI